 Step 3: The proton is removed from sp3 C and bears the bromo group that reforms C=C and aromatic system generates HBr and regulates active catalyst.

-The compounds act as a catalyst and behave similar to aluminium chloride in the following chemical reactions.
+The compounds act as a catalyst and behave similarly to aluminium chloride in the following chemical reactions.